Latvia

 Report adopted on: 27 March 2018

-Lastly, the rapporteurs urge Latvia to consider signing and ratifying the Additional Protocol to the European Charter of Local Self-Government on the right to participate in the affairs of a local authority.
+competences.
+They also call for removing ministerial suspension powers, introducing mandatory consultations of local communities on local boundary changes, revising the equalisation fund criteria, and signing and ratifying the Additional Protocol to the European Charter of Local Self Government on the right to participate in the affairs of a local authority .

 legend